• Skip to main content

 Step 4 Serve It

-Serve both the flavor sweet and salted roasted makhana!
+Serve both the flavors sweet and salted roasted makhana!

 FAQs